 If you’re in a hurry, you could consider hiring a professional cleaning service.
 But don’t forget the outside – you could hire someone to rake leaves, garden, or perform other yard work so it looks pristine when prospective buyers pull up to the house.

 Also remember, you need to keep the home clean for every showing and home tour, so do your best to keep things tidy daily while you continue to live there.

 4) Staging a House for Sale

 Staging a house for sale means hiring a staging company to come in and decorate the space temporarily as a way to boost its appearance.
 A staging company will often bring in furniture, artwork, lamps and other décor pieces to compliment the space.
+Redecorating may also help to sell a home and hiring professional painters can help give your home a fresh and modern look that could inspire potential buyers.
 Staging a house for sale is all about creating an environment that people want to live in.
 With modern furniture and a trendy design, you can do just that and help your home earn top dollar from buyers.

 5) Take Professional Photos